-If you decide to keep your pouch while taking a shower, remember to close the filter to maintain its effectiveness.
+If you decide to keep your stoma bag while taking a shower, remember to close the filter to maintain its effectiveness.

-Be aware that if you decide to shower or bath without your pouch, possible stool output can occur.
+Be aware that if you decide to shower or bath without your stoma bag, possible stool output can occur.

 Can I wear all kinds of clothes?

 Yes!
-However right after the operation you may at first feel more comfortable in loose fitting clothes as your abdomen will be swollen and you will still be feeling a bit sore.
-This will gradually settle during the first couple of months, after that you will then be able to start wearing the type of clothes you want as the pouch will be perfectly hidden under your clothes.
-You might feel a little self-conscious about the pouch the first few times you go out, but no worries this is perfectly normal!
+However right after the surgery you may at first feel more comfortable in loose fitting clothes as your abdomen will be swollen and you will still be feeling a bit sore.
+This will gradually settle during the first couple of months, after that you will then be able to start wearing the type of clothes you want as the stoma bag will be perfectly hidden under your clothes.
+You might feel a little self-conscious about the bag the first few times you go out, but no worries this is perfectly normal!
 With time and as you go back to your usual lifestyle this feeling will gradually disappear.

 Don’t be afraid to discuss any clothes preferences or any clothes related questions with your E.T. nurse before the operation (see pre-operative consultation).
 If your operation was done in emergency or if the location of your stoma was not marked before the operation some slight adjustments to the waistline may be needed.
 Again ask your E.T. nurse for advice.